Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Alfredton has 35 active public transport stops serviced by two routes, offering 507 weekly passenger trips.
-Transport accessibility is moderate with residents typically located 419 meters from the nearest stop.
-Most residents commute outward, with car being the dominant mode at 95%.
-Vehicle ownership averages 1.5 per dwelling.
-According to the 2021 Census, 16.7% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 72 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.
+Alfredton has 35 active public transport stops serviced by two routes offering 507 weekly passenger trips.
+The average distance to the nearest stop is 419 meters.
+Most residents commute outward using cars, which are dominant at 95%.
+On average, there are 1.5 vehicles per dwelling.
+According to the 2021 Census, 16.7% of residents work from home, possibly due to COVID-19 conditions.
+There are approximately 72 trips per day across all routes, equating to about 14 weekly trips per stop.

 Service frequency averages 72 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.